Azure/azure-storage-ios/README.md

-Azure Storage Client Library for iOS
+Azure Storage Client Library for iOS (Deprecated)
 ===============

+## This project is not being actively maintained.
+Once a replacement is released, the link will be published here.

 ### Overview
 This library is designed to help you build iOS applications that use Microsoft Azure Storage.